alxmglk/building-microservices-with-fsharp/slides/index.md

         req.Headers.Add ("Correlation-Id", correlationId)
         req

-    // HttpRequestMessage -> Async<HttpResponseMessage>
+    // HttpRequestMessage -> Async<HttpRespo    nseMessage>
     let makeHttpRequestWithCorrelationId =
         makeHttpRequest
         |> AsyncArrow.mapIn (injectCorrelationId correlationId)

+---
+## Monitoring
+* monitor the infrastructure and service stats (response time, requests per second)
+* setup triggers to be able to react quickly to the deviations and failures in your infrastructure and services

 ***
+## Functional composition is a powerful technique

+Due to rich capabilities of functional composition you could easily address cross-cutting concerns like retries, timeouts, logging etc without any affects to your business logic

+***
-## API Evolution
+## Microservice API management
-* strangler pattern for evolving API
-* Postel's law
+* adhere to the Postel's law
 * write consumer tests on the API and run them on each check in of the producer
+* auto-document your API (swagger)
-* avoid non-explicit serialization
+* avoid breaking changes whenever you can

-***
-## Functional composition is a powerful technique

-Due to rich capabilities of functional composition you could easily address cross-cutting concerns (retries, timeouts, logging etc) without any changes to your business logic
+---
+## Postel's law
+Be conservative in what you send, be liberal in what you accept

 ***
 ## Embrace the culture of automation